adamkurth/IRT_MIRT_project/README.md

 # MIRT Iterations

 This repository contains scripts for running simulations using Multidimensional Item Response Theory (MIRT).
-The scripts are written in R and are used to generate and analyze response data.
+The scripts are written in R and flexMIRT and are used to generate and analyze response data.

 ## Goals